Skip to content

 What to Do

-• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real-world identity, then use the no-subscription cleanup to remove what you can.
+• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real-world identity, then use the cleanup to remove what you can.

 • Rotate any password you have ever used on the Bojonegoro portal or related government sites, and enable two-factor authentication through an authenticator app everywhere that password was reused.